You remember that story last week that said 600,000 evacuees from Hurricane Katrina still in hotels?

 George Allen, they say, thinking about it, but not exactly embracing her.

-Sessions said, Well, yeah, she got a challenge, that's for sure.
+Sessions said, well, yeah, she got a challenge, that's for sure.

 I don't agree that.

-I tell I you know, I told you this before it's become popularly known in the news.
+You know, I told you this before it's become popularly known in the news.

-They have sent out a massively long letter to all their supporters, and you may as well this may as well be John Roberts, it may as well be Robert Bork.
+They have sent out a massively long letter to all their supporters.

-This nominee, all it took was this pro-abortion questionnaire or anti-abortion questionnaire, and that this nominee is no different than anybody else Bush would send up.
+And this nominee is no different than anybody else Bush would send up.

-They've got to stop this woman, this woman's gonna overturn rovers away.
+They've got to stop this woman.

 They're trying to delay it.